-- include development opportunities
+- Include development opportunities based on identified needs

 These could include:

-- observing experienced colleagues, excellent practice or those with a specialism, e.g. a SENCO
+- Observing experienced colleagues, excellent practice or those with a specialism, e.g. a SENCO

-- focused visits to other schools/colleges and settings beyond the workplace
+- Focused visits to other schools/colleges and settings beyond the workplace

-- participating in more formal training events and courses according to needs
+- Participating in more formal training events and courses according to needs

-- working alongside others within the department or school/ college
+- Working alongside others within the department or school/college

 Setting objectives & agreeing action plans…

 Objectives need to be challenging but realistic, with a precise focus linked to the teaching standards in any action plans, making it easier to review progress and provide evidence in the assessment reports.
-It is important to identify the support that you will require in order to meet the objectives.
+It is important to identify the support that ECTs will require in order to meet the objectives.
 This support includes identifying who will be responsible for what, and when activities will take place - all should be documented.

-An Induction period may be extended in certain circumstances and these are laid out in the regulations and detailed in the statutory guidance - any such decision must involve discussions with and be made final by the appropriate body for induction (LA) - not the school/college.
+If at any point there are concerns that an ECT may not meet the teaching standards by the end of induction, the headteacher/induction tutor should act early to ensure further support is arranged and documented in the form of an additional support action plan.
+Statutory induction may be extended in certain circumstances and these are laid out in the regulations and detailed in the statutory guidance - any such decision must involve discussions with and be made final by the appropriate body for induction (LA) - not the school/college.

 Training courses (CPD)…